Accretion and Structure of Radiating Disks: Summary

+We assumed thin-gas approximation, slow radial flow of matter, and approximate stationarity.
+These conditions appear quite restrictive -- in the parameter space of solutions there is only an island of parameters for which the above assumptions can be satisfied.
+They lead to solutions with essential features that agree with the conditions encountered in some AGNs.
+We found solutions with the central mass of the order of $10^7 M_{\astrosun}$ to $10^8 M_{\astrosun}$ and disk masses of the order of $10^6 M_{\astrosun}$ to $10^7 M_{\astrosun}$.
+The luminosity varies between $10^6 L_{\astrosun}$ and $10^9 L_{\astrosun}$.
+We assumed the quasi-Keplerian rotation law $\omega \sim r^{-3/2}$, but the rotation appears in fact to be Keplerian in the examples described in this paper.

+It is interesting that the luminosity in numerical examples has been much lower than the Eddington limit.
+This differs from the results of \citet{paczynski_abramowicz_1982} or \citet{hashimoto_et_al_1995}, where supercritical luminosity has been discovered.
+This discrepancy has a physical explanation -- we describe disks in the thin gas approximation, while the quoted works dealt with the disks in thermal equilibrium or with convection transport.

-A future investigation of our model can be aimed in two directions, the study of stability of disks and the formulation of a general-relativistic version.
+A future investigation of our model can be aimed in two directions: the study of stability of disks and the formulation of a general-relativistic version.
 Unlike for the standard models, the structure of our Newtonian disks is dependent on the accretion flux and radiation.
 We have discovered that Bondi-type, spherically symmetric solutions are stable also in the selfgravitating regime \citep{MM08}.
-The Bondi accretion models are spherically symmetric in contrast to accreting disks, but they share with our model the property that their structure depends on the accretion, and that can have a stabilizing effect also in the nonspherical case.
-Thus we expect that solutions that are discussed in this paper could appear to be stable.
+The Bondi accretion models are spherically symmetric in contrast to accreting disks, but they share with our model the property that their structure depends on the accretion, and that can have a stabilising effect also in the nonspherical case.
+Thus we expect that the solutions discussed in this paper are stable.

-There are two extremal classes of general-relativistic radiating accretion disks.
-Disks characterized by the size of inner boundary much larger than $2 G M_\mathrm{c}/c^2$ (quasi-Newtonian case), where $M_\mathrm{c}$ is the central mass, should have a structure similar to the ones presented in this paper.
-However, their stability properties can still be different due to the influence of gravitational radiation.
-Disks that are inherently relativistic, with the inner boundary located close to the minimal stable surface ($6 G M_\mathrm{c} /c^2$ in the case of the Schwarzschild solution), can be significantly brighter than their Newtonian counterparts---again, this expectation bases on our experience with Bondi-type solutions \citep{PRD2006, Rembiasz}.
+There are two extreme classes of general-relativistic radiating accretion disks.
+Disks characterised by the size of an inner boundary exceeding $2 G M_\mathrm{c}/c^2$ (quasi-Newtonian case), where $M_\mathrm{c}$ is the central mass, should have a structure similar to those presented in this paper.
+However, their stability properties can still be different owing to the influence of gravitational radiation.
+Disks that are inherently relativistic, with the inner boundary located close to the minimum stable surface ($6 G M_\mathrm{c} /c^2$ for the Schwarzschild solution), can be significantly brighter than their Newtonian counterparts -- again, this expectation is based on our experience with Bondi-type solutions \citep{PRD2006, Rembiasz}.